21st August 2024

 Sustainability is a pressing global challenge, with unique approaches required in different regions due to varying climate conditions.
 As part of our pro bono outreach, we are partnering with Jiji Homes, a local design-build firm, to launch a pilot project delivering affordable and sustainable homes in Kiambu, near Nairobi, Kenya.
 While the core principle of reducing greenhouse gas emissions is universal, its practical application can differ significantly based on the local environment.
 In this edition of our “In Conversation With” series, Edward and Laura (EW/LCC) delve into the specific sustainability challenges and opportunities in Kenya with Beatrice Wachira (BW), a sustainability building services engineer at Jiji Homes.

-Beatrice Wachira is works with a team of talented professionals in designing, building, supervising, and maintaining buildings.
+Beatrice Wachira works with a team of talented professionals in designing, building, supervising, and maintaining buildings.
 She is spearheading the sustainability initiatives at Jiji Homes, a design and build company.
 These economic, environmental and social sustainability initiatives include but are not limited to Green Energy, Environment Conservation, Water Conservation and Energy Efficiency.
 She is also responsible for all of the company’s branding and marketing strategies.

 She studied mechanical engineering for her undergraduate degree, at Moi University Eldoret, which provided a strong foundation for so many other roles that she has taken on.
 She served as an assistant consulting engineer at Gill Consult, a large engineering firm in Kenya, handling large government and private building projects.